March 12, 2026 (1mo ago)

 curl -fsSL temps.sh/install.sh | bash

 For the full WireGuard protocol specification, see the WireGuard whitepaper.
-For Temps multi-node setup, check the worker documentation.
+For Temps multi-node setup, check the edge nodes documentation.